2004 Redfern riots: Thomas Hickey's death

 The Hickey family and supporters dispute this version of events, claiming that witnesses saw Hickey's bike clipped by the police car, thus propelling him onto the fence.
 This claim was not supported by the testimony of two Aboriginal Liaison Officers to a NSW Parliamentary Inquiry into the death, though neither of the officers were present at the scene.
 (One of the officers was later convicted of murder and arson, an act for which he had blamed police.)

 Despite calls to re-open the coronial inquest, the New South Wales government has as of 2020 refused to do so.

 An appeal to the United Nations Human rights commission by lawyers acting for the Hickey Family to investigate the death and any racial motivation concluded the death to be an accident.

 Riots

 On the evening of 15 February, Aboriginal and non-Indigenous youths and adults, most of them from The Block, the Waterloo estate and other inner city housing precincts gathered at Eveleigh Street quickly after the word of the death spread.
 Persons were seen preparing petrol bombs and stockpiling bricks, resulting in police closing the Eveleigh Street entrance to the station, which turned the crowd violent and they began to throw bottles, bricks, live fireworks and Molotov cocktails.
-The violence escalated into a full-scale riot around the Block, during which Redfern railway station was briefly alight, suffering superficial damage.
+The violence escalated into a full-scale riot around the Block, during which Redfern railway station was briefly set alight, suffering superficial damage.
 The riot continued into the early morning, until police used fire brigade water hoses to disperse the crowd.
 Total damages included a torched car and 40 injured police officers.